status-im/nimbus-eth2/docs/the_style_book/src/03_language.md

 ### Pros

 * `ref object` types useful to prevent unintended copies
-* limit risk of accidental stack overflow for large types
+* Limits risk of accidental stack overflow for large types
 * Garbage collector simplifies some algorithms

 ### Cons

 * `ref object` types have surprising semantics - the meaning of basic operations like `=` changes
-* shared ownership leads to resource leaks and data races
+* Shared ownership leads to resource leaks and data races
 * `nil` references cause runtime crashes
-* semantic differences not visible at call site
+* Semantic differences not visible at call site
-* always mutable - no way to express immutability
+* Always mutable - no way to express immutability
 * Cannot be stack-allocated
 * Hard to emulate value semantics
 * Prone to leaks